 Visual Processing Activities (Each of these also has a tactile component to it):

-Visual Memory with a White Board: For this activity, you just need a small whiteboard for yourself and each child.
+Visual Memory with a White Board: For this activity, you just need a small whiteboard for yourself and each child and some dry erase markers.
 The parent/teacher writes a set of numbers, shapes, letters or words on her board, shows the board to the children for about five seconds and then asks the children to write it down onto their board.
 If you are not sure of your child’s ability to do this, start by writing three symbols for them to copy and then make it harder or easier as needed.
 You can also change the amount of time they look at the board to make it harder or easier.
 Children with slow processing time will need more time to look before writing.
 This activity increases visual memory, which is needed when copying information from a book, sign, screen, chalkboard, or smartboard.
 Tips: spread the children out so they are not tempted to copy each other and don’t let them pick up their marker until you put you have turned your board away from them.
 You may want to let them have the cap already off.

 Visual Card Games: Spot It, Blink and Set are all good for developing visual skills.
 Spot It comes in a variety of themes and involves comparing two cards with about 8 pictures each to find the common picture between the two cards.
 There are a few easier versions with less pictures for younger children.
 We have a couple versions, including the NHL version, because….hockey!
 Blink and Set are similar in that you are comparing cards with symbols based upon a commonality between the symbols, either color, shape, or quantity so there are a variety of ways to find a match.
 There is also a Set Jr. for children 4-8 in age.
 And then there is good, old-fashioned Memory, which can be played with a regular deck of playing cards or with a set of flashcards that has matches.
 Start with a smaller number of cards and let your children have success with it and then add cards as they are ready.
 We recently played with our Spanish review cards and used 20 of the cards and that was plenty!